 How Much Should Your Emergency Fund Be?

-How to Create an Emergency Fund
+How to Build an Emergency Fund

 Creating an Emergency Fund does not happen overnight and can be difficult if you have a tight budget already.
 Most people need to build their Emergency Fund over time since they do not have a large sum of money just sitting around that they can relabel as “Emergency Fund.”
 This process comes back to the health of your budget stradgey and finding ways to squeeze out extra savings every month.
 By setting money aside every month, you can build your Emergency Fund over time until it reaches your desired level.
-It is especially important not to draw from this fund for anything non-emergency-related since those withdrawals would only set you back towards achieving this savings goal.
-We also do not recommend investing this money in any shape or form since we want the funds to be readily accessible, and we do not want to risk the fund losing value.

 Speak With a Trusted Advisor

-If you have any questions about your investment portfolio, taxes, retirement planning, our 401(k)-recommendation service, or anything else in general, please call our office at (586) 226-2100.
-Please also reach out if you have had any changes to your income, job, family, health insurance, risk tolerance, or overall financial situation.
+If you have any questions about your investment portfolio, retirement planning, tax strategies, our 401(k) recommendation service, or other general questions, please give our office a call at (586) 226-2100.
+Please feel free to forward this commentary to a friend, family member, or co-worker.
+If you have had any changes to your income, job, family, health insurance, risk tolerance, or your overall financial situation, please give us a call so we can discuss it.

-Feel free to forward this commentary to a friend, family member, or co-worker.
 We hope you learned something today.
 If you have any feedback or suggestions, we would love to hear them.

 Best Regards,